 “It’s taken me 45 trips around the sun, but for the first time in my life I know what it feels like to have a ‘band-aid’ in my own skin tone,” 45-year-old Apollon wrote last week about his Tru Colour bandage.
 “You can barely even spot it in the first image.
 For real I’m holding back tears.”

 It’s notable that ballet shoes are designed with color intention.
 The shoes themselves are meant to blend into the dancer’s skin, and foot form, creating an elongated visual line— the aesthetic is that the dancer’s legs appear sleeker by creating nude illusion.
 There is full intentionality in the color…yet for about 200 years no manufacturer ever made the shoes in brown even when brown girls graced the stage.
-About three years ago Gaynor Minden, then Freed of London, began selling pointe shoes in brown.
-Before then, Black ballerinas had been dyeing their slippers by hand, at home, with liquid makeup foundation (or sometimes paint).
+That began to change in 2017, when Gaynor Minden announced that it would begin selling pointe shoes in brown, followed by Freed of London last year.
+Before then, black ballerinas had been dyeing their slippers by hand, at home, with liquid makeup foundation (or sometimes paint).

-This is certainly about #MoreThanABandage
+This is certainly about #MoreThanABandage.